Anaconda Plan: Development of Mississippi River

 Again, the Army under Halleck did not grasp the opportunity that was provided.
 He failed to send even a small body of troops to aid the ships, and soon Farragut was forced by falling water levels to withdraw his deep-draft vessels to the vicinity of New Orleans.
-The Army did not attempt to take Vicksburg until November, and then the Army was under the leadership of Maj.
+The Army did not attempt to take Vicksburg until November, by which time the Army was under the leadership of Maj.
 Gen. Ulysses S. Grant, after Halleck had been called to Washington to replace McClellan as General-in-Chief.
 (Note: Halleck was called to the East to become the new General-in-Chief in mid-July, about the time that Farragut had to leave Vicksburg.)

 By the time Grant became commander in the West, the Confederate Army had been able to fortify Vicksburg and Port Hudson to the south.
 This 130 mi stretch - measured along roads, somewhat longer on the river - including the confluence of the Red River with the Mississippi, became the last contact between the eastern Confederacy and the Trans-Mississippi.
 No doubt of its importance, the government of Confederate President Jefferson Davis in Richmond strengthened both positions.
-Command at Vicksburg in particular passed from Brig.
+Command at Vicksburg passed from Brig.
 Gen. Martin L. Smith to Maj.
 Gen. Earl Van Dorn to Lt.
-Gen. John C. Pemberton; the size of the defending army increased in step with the advancing rank of its commander.
+Gen. John C. Pemberton.
+The size of the defending army increased in step with the advancing rank of its commander.

 The campaign for Vicksburg eventually settled into a siege, which terminated on July 4, 1863, with Pemberton's surrender of all the forces under his command.
 At that time, his army numbered approximately 29,500 men.

 When word of the loss of Vicksburg reached the garrison at Port Hudson, Maj.
 Gen. Franklin Gardner, the commander there, knew that further resistance was pointless.
 On July 9, 1863, he surrendered the post and its garrison to the Federal Army of the Gulf and its commander, Maj.
 Gen. Nathaniel P. Banks.
 Henceforth, in the phrase of Abraham Lincoln, "The Father of Waters again goes unvexed to the sea."